2013 NBA Championship Prize Money

 Thus, here is how the funds will be distributed for the 2013 postseason:

 Each team can choose to divide the money as it deems appropriate.
 It is often the case that team captains decide upon the methodology.

 Some teams opt for equal divisions.
 Others divvy up shares based on players’ importance to the team.
 Some include players who were cut during the season.
-Often assistant coaches, team trainers and other staff are figured into the distribution.
+Some figure assistant coaches, team trainers and other staff into the distribution.

 Last season, the Heat earned a total of $3,372,278, slightly below this year’s total because the team finished the regular season with the second best record in the Eastern Conference.
 The year before, when the pool was set at $12 million, the Heat earned $2,395,903.